architect/arc.codes/src/views/docs/en/guides/developer-experience/using-esm.md

 description: How to use ECMAScript Modules in functions
 ---

-As of January 6, 2022 [AWS Lambdas support Node.js 14 ES modules and top-level await](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/).
-Architect shipped an update in version `9.5.0` that adheres to Node.js conventions and the implementation from AWS.
-Lambdas must use the `nodejs14.x` runtime to leverage ESM.
+AWS Lambdas support ES modules and top-level await.
+Architect adheres to Node.js conventions and the AWS implementation.
+Lambdas must use the `nodejs14.x` or greater runtime to leverage ESM.

 ## Example project